Laurier Palace Theatre fire

-The Laurier Palace Theatre fire, sometimes known as the Saddest fire or the Laurier Palace Theatre crush, occurred in a movie theatre in Montreal, Quebec on Sunday, January 9, 1927.
-78 people were killed.
+The Laurier Palace Theatre fire, sometimes known as the Saddest fire or the Laurier Palace Theatre crush, occurred in a movie theatre in Montreal, Quebec, on January 9, 1927, killing 78 people.
 The theatre was located at 3215 Saint Catherine Street East, just east of Dézéry St.

-The fire
+Fire

-The firereportedly caused by a discarded cigarettestarted in the early afternoon during a performance of the comedy Get 'Em Young.
+The fire started in the early afternoon during a performance of the comedy Get 'Em Young.
 Approximately 250 children were in attendance, the majority of them not accompanied by an adult.

 Survivors remembered the cry of fire and smoke quickly filling the air.

 Ushers, not realizing the danger, at first blocked the east balcony exit and urged the children to return to their seats.

 The exit doors opened inwards, meaning that the crush of those trying escape prevented them from being opened.
 The projectionist, Émile Massicotte, got thirty children away from the locked exit into the projection booth, then passed them out a window onto the marquee above the sidewalk, whence they descended fireman's ladders.
 One usher, Paul Champagne, helped direct evacuation at the other stairway that was not blocked; he and Massicotte were credited with preventing many more deaths, possibly well over 100.

 A fire station was across the street and firemen arrived quickly.